seanmorris/ids/README.md

 ```dockerfile
 FROM ${BASELINUX}
 ```
+Varibles are not normally allowed in the `FROM` section of dockerfile,  preprocessed by make before it is used.
+So long as the file extenstion begins with `.idstmp.`, we can count on a `.___gen.` file being produced.
+This allows us to keep all the images and containers synced to one base image.

 The follwing lines from the end of the file show how one can use the shell to track who generated the file and when: